What you ought to know to find the best WordPress hosting

 That’s a simple 5-out-of-5 star rating as far as WordPress hosting is concerned.
 Usually there is something to complain about.

 So why am I not hosted there myself?
 Because I do get more than a thousand visitors a day, a lot more in fact.
 I used to be on WestHost, and when I outgrew it, I moved to WestHost’s sister company VPS.net, and then to Synthesis.
+If you’ve got a smaller site, I still think WestHost is a very affordable and good solution.

 A warning: what to look out for